 Foster parents are individuals or couples with a genuine interest in children and a sense of community responsibility.
 They come from all walks of life, but share a common mission to provide safety and security for children.
 Foster parents know and understand that for every story of sorrow and pain, there is a story of healing and success.
+We welcome and encourage foster parents from all backgrounds, and need diversity of age, marital status, race, faith, class, gender and sexual orientation.
+Children need foster parents who are willing to support their faith, cultural, race and sexual identity.

 What do we require of our foster parents?